MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.16.4 (June 3, 2020)

-Deploy to production: Backend release V.1.16.4.
-We've just sent out a new production deploy with only some stability improvements.
+A new backend release with some stability improvements.
 We are setting FTP, SFTP, and WebDav connectors as private.

 #### User/Support Impact